walder/Skynet-IADS/README.md

 Skynet can handle 0-n EW radars.
 For detection of a target the DCS radar detection logic is used.
 You can use any type of radar in an EW role in Skynet.
 Some modern SAM radars have a greater detection range than older EW radars, e.g. the S-300PS 64H6E (160 km) vs EWR 55G6 (120 km).

-You can also designate SAM Sites to act as EW radars, in this case the SAM site will be constantly emitting radar waves.
+You can also designate SAM Sites to act as EW radars, in this case a SAM site will constantly have their radar on.
 Long range systems like the S-300 are used as EW radars in real life.

 Nice to know:
 Terrain elevation around an EW radar will create blinds spots, allowing low and fast movers to penetrate radar networks through valleys.